 For matters where it is important that a trial be promptly heard, for example, where a plaintiff has been diagnosed with a terminal disease and has a limited life expectancy, refer to speedy trial applications for more information.

-How do I get a date and time for the Practice Court?
+How do I get a date and time for a hearing in the Practice Court (Common Law)?

-To book a time in the Practice Court please complete and return the online application form.
-We will confirm a date with you by e-mail.
+To book a time in the Practice Court (Common Law) please complete the Application Information Form and email the form to firstname.lastname@example.org@truoc.ecitcarp .